sydneyessler/csPortfolio/README.md

 Hi!
 Welcome to my portfolio.

 Here I have include all of my work from my year in Advanced Computer Science (ACS) in addition to some of my Advanced Placement computer science projects.
 This year in ACS, we have focuse on learning about different types of data structures including stacks, queues, sets, and trees.
 We have also learned about Big O operation time, parsing data, iterators, and other computer science concepts.
-The projects I completed in the course display creativity and my ability to use a variety of different data structures.
+The projects I completed in the course display creativity and ability to use a variety of different data structures to complete tasks.

 ***